mtonsing/cse15l-lab-reports/lab-report-3-week-6.md

 `~/.ssh/config` and if you cannot open it becuase it doesn't exist you will need to create it.
-* Then on your file call config you must paste the following lines onto the file, see first screenshot to see the format that which it should be indented.
+* Then on your file call config you must paste the following lines onto the file, see the second  screenshot to see the format that which it should be indented.
 * **Host ieng6
     HostName ieng6.ucsd.edu
     User cs15lsp22zz (replace cs15lsp22zz with your own username)**
 * In order to edit the file you must type on the terminal `vim config` which will then make the terminal look like the image below, where you can now edit it.
-In my case I changed my host to be now Maria.
-Once you have paste the lines above and finish editing the file to escape you will need to enter `esc` and then enter `:wq`.
+In my case I changed my alias to be now Maria.
+Once you have paste the lines above and finish editing the file to escape you will need to enter `esc` and then type `:wq` and press enter.
 This will then save the changes made into config.
 * Here is an image of how I was able to open config and edited my file config.

 ![Image](photothatgetserror.png)